 It is normal to feel grief and mourn the loss of your beloved pet.
 To most pet owners, the pet is considered a member of the family.
 There are several stages of grief (denial, anger or guilt, bargaining, depression, and acceptance), but not everyone experiences all of them or in the same order.

 There is no right or wrong way to grieve; there is only your way.
 It is very important to remember that some people with the best of intentions may say some inappropriate things in an effort to help.
 If you are having a difficult time in accepting your pet’s death, you may want to discuss your feelings with someone trained to understand the grieving process, such as a grief counselor, clergyman, social worker, physician, or psychologist.

 The Anti-Cruelty Society offers a free, virtual group program, called “Working Through Pet Loss.”
 The group meets virtually via the video app Zoom, on the first Tuesday of every month from 6–7:30 p.m.
 CST.
 The group is led by trauma and grief counselor, Yvette Camacho, LCPC.
 Once you complete your reservation, you will receive an email with the Zoom website link to join the video meeting.

 The Chicago Veterinary Medical Association also offers a pet loss support group called Wings.
 Click here for more information about their program.

 Meet Our Facilitator

 In 2011, Yvette personally experienced the loss of someone very special to her: her dog Echo.
-When her beloved furry companion died, she had to process the loss of a pet first-hand.
-Having been through The Anti-Cruelty Society’s Pet Loss & Support program previously, her hope is to now help start, or continue, the healing process for others who have also experienced the death of their beloved animal companion.
+When her beloved furry companion died, she had to process the loss of a pet first-hand, and attended The Anti-Cruelty Society’s pet loss support meetings.
+Transitioning to counselor of our program, she wished to continue the healing process for others who have also experienced the death of their beloved animal companion.
 In 2018, she transitioned to her role as Lead Counselor and Educator at SOL Wellness and Healing.